 "Uh," Heather stuttered.
 To her right stood a tall and broad man whose stance told her all about his drinking history.

-“Cute dent,” he smiled and sat down onto the stool next to her.
+"Cute dent," he shrugged and sat down onto the stool next to her.
 Great.
 Heather put her phone away.

 "Thanks," her lips pressed tight, she pulled the glass closer.